fable-compiler/fable-compiler.github.io/docs/docs/communicate/js-from-fable.md

 ```

 :::info
-We could have used a class declaration with dummy implementations as we did with DataManager above, but you will find that in Fable bindings it's common to split the instance and static parts of a JS types in two interfaces to overcome some restrictions of the F# type system or to be able to deal with JS classes as values.
+We could have used a class declaration with dummy implementations as we did with DataManager above, but you will find that in Fable bindings it's common to split the instance and static parts of a JS type in two interfaces to overcome some restrictions of the F# type system or to be able to deal with JS classes as values.
 In this case, by convention `Create` denotes the constructor.
 :::

 Here we used the `Emit` attribute to apply the JS `new` keyword and to build a JS object with the arguments, because that's what MyClass constructor accepts.
 Note that here `$0` represents the interface object (in this case, MyClass static).